Marble Hill, Manhattan: Street naming

 Many of the neighborhood's streets were named for Dutch settlers to Marble Hill.
 For instance, Teunissen Place, a dead-end alley off Terrace View Avenue to the neighborhood's west, is named after Tobias Teunissen, a wool washer from Leyden, Holland, who came to the area in 1636.
 He applied for and received a land grant to live in Inwood near 213th Street.
 Occasionally he had worked on the De La Montagne farm, which was in what is now the Harlem section of Manhattan.
 Teunissen was killed in an Indian raid in 1655, and his wife and child were held hostage until they were ransomed by the Dutch authorities.
 The Dyckmans and the Nagles, who owned land in Inwood, purchased the Teunissen property in 1677.

 Adrian Avenue is named after Adriaen van der Donck, an early lawyer in New Amsterdam.
 With permission, he bought a strip of land from local Native American tribes in 1646.
 This land stretched from Spuyten Duyvil to present-day Yonkers along the Hudson coastline.

 Van Corlear Place, which comprises half of a U-shaped street curving around Marble Hill, has detached one- and two-family homes in addition to a few brick townhouses.
 It was named after Anthony Van Corlaer, a messenger of New Amsterdam Governor-General Peter Stuyvesant who was sent to the mainland Bronx for backup soldiers following reports of attempts by British forces to seize New Amsterdam.
 In Washington Irving's book A History of New York, van Corlaer is said to have drowned while crossing Spuyten Duyvil Creek.
 The street's name is misspelled.

-Jacobus Place, the other half of the U-shape that includes Van Corlear Place, has both a large brick apartment building and freestanding private houses with diverse designs.
-It is named after Jacob (Jacobus) Dyckman, the owner of the Dyckman Tavern and a sponsor of the Dyckman Free Bridge.
+Jacobus Place, with four large apartment buildings, is named after Jacob (Jacobus) Dyckman, the owner of the Dyckman Tavern and a sponsor of the Dyckman Free Bridge.

-Fort Charles Place remains as a token of the Hessian-named Fort Prince Charles.
+Fort Charles Place, the other half of the U-shape that includes Van Corlear Place, has both a large brick apartment building and freestanding private houses with diverse designs, and remains as a token of the Hessian-named Fort Prince Charles.